Skip to Main Content

 How to find the best 1-year CD for you

 A one-year CD could be a good option if you have money that you can sock away for at least a year but that you can’t afford to lose.
-Make sure this CD is at an FDIC-insured bank and within the FDIC’s guidelines and following the FDIC’s deposit insurance rules.
+Make sure this CD is with a federally insured institution and that it’s within the stated limits and guidelines.
+Banks can be insured through the Federal Deposit Insurance Corp., while credit unions can be insured through the National Credit Union Administration (NCUA).

-As of Mar.
-18, 2024, the national average APY for one-year CDs is 1.72 percent, which is a lot lower than the top yields.
+As of Nov.
+21, 2024, the national average APY for one-year CDs is 1.77 percent, which is significantly lower than the top yields.
 That’s why you want to shop around to find the right CD for you, instead of just going to the bank down the street.

-Here are things to compare when looking for a one-year CD:
+Factors to compare when looking for a one-year CD include:

 • APY